kapicorp/kapitan/docs/kap_proposals/kap_8_modularize_kapitan.md

 - The main module includes the essential kapitan dependencies and reclass dependencies, which will be included in the ​requirement.txt​ file.
 - The extra module [pypi extras](https://setuptools.readthedocs.io/en/latest/setuptools.html#declaring-extras-optional-features-with-their-own-dependencies) will be defined in the `s​etup.py`​ file.
-- The extra dependencies are of the secret backend like (AWS Key backend, Google KMS Key backend, Vault Key backend etc.).
+- The extra dependencies are of secret backends like (AWS Key backend, Google KMS Key backend, Vault Key backend etc.) and Helm support.